istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 Notice that in the configuration, we define an `extensionProviders` section that points to the OPA standalone installation.

-Deploy the sample application
+Deploy the sample application.
 Httpbin is a well-known application that can be used to test HTTP requests and helps to show quickly how we can play with the request and response attributes.

 {{< text bash >}}
 $ kubectl create ns my-app